REDMED-X/OperatorsKit/KIT/ExecuteCrossSession/README.md

 >Similar to process injection, this technique requires local administrator privileges on the system to interact with another user's session.

-## Acknowledgements
-This BOF implementation is entirely based on the work of Michael Zhmailo.
-More information about his work can be found on his [blog](https://cicada-8.medium.com/process-injection-is-dead-long-live-ihxhelppaneserver-af8f20431b5d).
-Furthermore, a working POC named [IHxExec](https://github.com/CICADA8-Research/IHxExec/tree/main) can be found on his github.

 ## Arguments
 * `<binary path>`: path to the binary you want to execute.
 * `<session ID>`: specify the session ID of the user session in which the specified binary needs to be executed.